Innoh-25/PharmaPin/README.md

 PharmaPin is a pharmacy discovery and management platform that connects patients with nearby pharmacies, lets pharmacists manage inventory, and provides authentication and administrative tools.
 This repository contains a Node/Express backend (MongoDB + Mongoose) and a React frontend (Vite).

-This README covers how the project is structured, how to run it locally, environment variables, API overview, development tips, and notes about the temporary removal of the ordering feature.
+This README covers how the project is structured, how to run it locally, environment variables, API overview, and development tips
 ## Table of contents
 - Project status
 - Architecture & tech stack